vkoves/vkoves.github.io/_posts/2026-07-15-ev-road-tripping.md

 ## Return Charging Stops {#charging-day2}

+As mentioned above, there was a charger just 17 miles away from our hotel, just a short drive away.
-Pilot Flying J Sonora, Kentucky - 43% to 86% for $26.23 in 14 minutes
+This was a Pilot Flying J truck stop in Sonora, Kentucky, and we made a very short stop - since we arrived with 43% charge, in just 14 minutes we charged to 86% for a cost of $26.23.

 <a class="image-link" href="/post-assets/ev-roadtrip/day3/pilot-flyingj-1-sonora-day-3-receipt.webp"
     target="_blank" rel="noopener">